Cibersino/tot/docs/test_suite.md

 - In Spanish mode, English-only words such as `neighborhood` should normally be underlined while native Spanish words such as `corazón` should normally not be; in English mode the inverse is expected.
 - In unsupported app-language tags such as `arn` or `es-cl`, spellcheck is disabled entirely instead of silently falling back to the OS locale.

+#### REG-EDITOR-09 Text size controls + shortcuts + persistence
+**Goal:** manual-editor text scaling affects only the textarea, supports shortcuts, and persists.
+1. Open the editor with a medium-length text.
+2. Confirm the bottom bar shows `A-`, a size readout, `A+`, and reset.
+3. Click `A+` twice and confirm only the textarea text grows.
+4. Click `A-` once and confirm only the textarea text shrinks.
+5. Press `Ctrl+=` (or `Ctrl++`), `Ctrl+-`, and `Ctrl+0`.
+6. Open Find with `Ctrl+F` and repeat `Ctrl+=`, `Ctrl+-`, and `Ctrl+0` while the find UI is open.
+7. Close the editor, reopen it, then close and relaunch the app and reopen the editor again.

+**Expected:**
+- The text-size controls are visible and interactive in the editor bottom bar.
+- Only the editor textarea text changes size; the rest of the editor window does not zoom.
+- The size readout updates after button and keyboard actions.
+- `Ctrl+=`/`Ctrl++`, `Ctrl+-`, and `Ctrl+0` work both in the editor and while the find UI is open.
+- The chosen size persists across editor reopen and full app restart.

+#### REG-EDITOR-10 Narrow-width editor layout
+**Goal:** the editor bottom bar remains usable when the editor window becomes narrow.
+1. Open the editor and keep the bottom bar visible.
+2. Resize the editor window narrower until the left-side bottom-bar controls wrap.
+3. Observe the layout around the text-size controls and the clear button.
+4. While narrow, use `A+`, `A-`, reset, spellcheck, and clear once each.

+**Expected:**
+- The left-side controls may wrap, but the layout remains readable and usable.
+- The clear button stays visually anchored in the corner instead of collapsing into an orphan row with a large empty gap.
+- No controls overlap, disappear, or become unreachable.

 ---

 ### REG-TASKS — Task editor (lists, library, links)